 If you need to carry an extra lens, you can easily buy a neoprene pouch to attach to the belt.
 Of course, the more lenses you carry the heavier it becomes!

-The Nylon resist the time and the don’t get wet
+The Nylon resists time and doesn’t get wet

-The Nylon resists the time, and given its location don’t get wet even if the photographer is heavily sweating!
+The Nylon resists time, and given its location doesn’t get wet even if the photographer is heavily sweating!

 The Cons of the Spider System

 Now, let’s make a list of all the negative aspects.
 You will see that I have found a lot (surprisingly).
-They are not a deal breaker, but must be taken into consideration.
+They are not deal breakers, but must be taken into consideration.

 Cameras are not immediately accessible despite their Quick-Draw system